You are here

 Liz Hardie

-Teaching Director and Senior Lecturer in Law.
+Director of SCiLAB (the Faculty’s Scholarship centre) and Senior Lecturer in Law.
 Liz’s research interests include the history of legal education, and in particular clinical legal education.
-She is part of a project researching the lives of the early lawyers from a BAME background.
 Liz also is interested in the history of family law and in particular the ways in which children and young people were provided with care away from birth parents in the Modern Period, whether through kinship care, the poor law and welfare systems or fostering or adoption.

 Carol Howells